-- 33. Illegal terms of a contract of service

-- 34. Contract of service for wage periods longer than one month

-- 35. Written contract of service

-- 36. Employees appointed on probation

-- 37. Contract of service involving person living with a disability
+- 33. Illegal terms of a contract of service - 34.
+Contracts of service of more than two (2) months - 35.
+Written contract of service - 36.
+Employees appointed on probation - 37.
+Contracts of service for domestic workers and people living with disabilities - 37A.
+Favourable Terms and Conditions of contract